• Hello

 Figure 5 - Manage here the obfuscation of parameter.

-• Obfuscate Method Parameter: Obfuscate generic method parameter.
-Normal parameter have no 'name' inside build code, just id's, so obfuscation is not required or possible.
+• Obfuscate Method Parameter: Obfuscate generic method parameters.
+Regular parameters have no 'name' in built code – only IDs – so obfuscation is neither required nor possible.

-• Obfuscate Class Parameter: Obfuscate generic class parameter.
+• Obfuscate Class Parameter: Obfuscate generic class parameters.

 Field - Settings